DavidOnak/mini-blockchain/README.md

 # mini-blockchain
-A mini version of a blockchain, similar to what is used in decentralized cryptocurrency such as Bitcoin.
+(explain this version of blockchain made)

+# What is a Blockchain?

+# Blocks

+# Linking Blocks Into a Chain by Hashing

+# Proof-of-Work